Integrating the Healthcare Enterprise

 A consumer system may query the PIX Manager to receive a list of identifiers which are cross-referenced with the identifier specified in the query.
 In this way the PCP office can discover the identifier used by the specialist’s system and thus can communicate with that system using a known patient identifier.

-The Patient Identifier Cross-reference for Mobile (PIXm) provides the same query capability as PIX but leverages the FHIR standard.
-PIXm can be used as an API to a Patient Identity Management system like PIX defines.
-PIXm does not include a feed transaction, see the Patient Master Identity Registry (PMIR) discussion below.
+The Patient Identifier Cross-reference for Mobile (PIXm) provides similar query functionality as PIX but leverages the FHIR standard.
+PIXm can be used as an API to a Patient Identity Management system like PIX or Patient Master Identity Registry (PMIR) defines.

 5.2 Patient Demographics Query (PDQ)

-The Patient Demographics Query (PDQ)) Profile enables client systems to discover full identity information on a Patient given some set of demographics information the client knows.
-The premise of this profile is that the PDQ service will be made available by systems with more comprehensive and more accurate demographic information about patients than other systems.
+The Patient Demographics Query PDQ Profile enables client systems to discover full identity information on a Patient given some set of demographics information the client knows.
+The PDQ service is made available by systems with more comprehensive and more accurate demographic information about patients, and provide a query mechanism so that the details can be discovered.

 A typical use of PDQ is to discover the patient's XDS Affinity Domain Patient ID.
 Imagine that Justin McCarthy heads to the local public health department for a vaccination.
 The public health department's clinical system does not assign local patient identifiers and thus cannot use the PIX Profile to discover Justin's XDS Affinity Domain Patient ID (a required element for the XDS transactions described above).
 The public health department can use PDQ to find matches for Justin and will receive Justin's XDS Affinity Domain Patient ID as part of the demographics returned.
 With the knowledge of Justin's XDS Affinity Domain Patient ID, the public health department can now publish his vaccination record to the community via the XDS Profile.

-The Patient Demographics Query for Mobile (PDQm) Profile is functionally the same as PDQ but leverages the FHIR standard.
-PDQm can be used as an API to a Patient Identity Management system.
+The Patient Demographics Query for Mobile (PDQm) Profile provides similar functionality as PDQ but uses the FHIR standard.
 PDQm can be a FHIR API backed by a PDQ query or a Cross-Enterprise Patient Discovery (XCPD) query.

 5.3 Cross-Community Patient Discovery (XCPD)

-The Cross-Community Patient Discovery (XCPD) Profile offers a means to discover mutually known patients and a method to correlate those patients' identifiers across those communities.
+The Cross-Community Patient Discovery (XCPD) Profile defines a means to discover mutually known patients and correlations those patients' identifiers across communities.

 XCPD is similar in function to PDQ but is used with the Federated Discovery and Retrieve model of Document Sharing.
 XCPD enables discovery that a patient is known and potentially has information at a given community.
 Once this is known, the requester can use XCA to obtain documents for that patient from that community.
-XCPD also enables "Record Locator Services" that allow requesters to discover a patient is known in multiple communities without having to ask each one.
-XCPD supports a hierarchical approach which bridges communities that might use PIX or PDQ internally.
+XCPD also enables "Record Locater Services" that allow requesters to discover a patient is known in multiple communities without having to ask each one.
+XCPD supports a hierarchical approach which bridges communities.

 To illustrate the use of XCPD, imagine that Dr. Holsen has an encounter with his patient, Trudy Levitz.
 At the moment, Trudy lives in Indianapolis; however, she recently moved there from Chicago.
 Thus, the majority of Trudy's past medical history is stored in the clinical systems of provider institutions in Chicago.
 Fortunately, Dr. Holsen's EHR has the ability to discover patient data that exists outside of the local, Indianapolis-based community.
 Dr. Holsen queries to the Chicago community and finds the relevant patient identifiers from the Chicago community that represent Trudy.
 With this information, Dr. Holsen can subsequently use XCA to look for documents containing Trudy’s past medical history held within the Chicago community.